‘Brady Bunch’ Star Eve Plumb Shoots Down Rumors Of Past Feud With Her TV Sister, Maureen McCormick

 Brady Bunch star Eve Plumb is speaking out about rumors that she and her TV sister, Maureen McCormick, were involved in a feud.
-One decade after a rumored fight between the Brady Bunch stars sparked rumors of a canceled morning show reunion, Plumb, who played middle sister Jan Brady on the show, says all is good—and always was.
+One decade after a rumored fight between The Brady Bunch stars sparked rumors of a canceled morning show reunion, Plumb, who played middle sister Jan Brady on the show, says all is good — and always was.

 Speaking to E!
-News ahead of HGTV’s A Very Brady Renovation – a home renovation show that reunites Plumb with her TV siblings McCormick, Susan Olsen, Barry Williams, Christopher Knight, and Mike Lookinland— the 61-year-old former child star said she never needed to “remedy” her relationship with McCormick, who played Marcia Brady on the iconic ’70s sitcom.
+News ahead of HGTV’s A Very Brady Renovation – a home renovation show that reunites Plumb with her TV siblings McCormick, Susan Olsen, Barry Williams, Christopher Knight, and Mike Lookinland — the 61-year-old former child star said she never needed to “remedy” her relationship with McCormick, who played Marcia Brady on the iconic ’70s sitcom.

-“There was no—people like to say things.
+“There was no — people like to say things.
 There was no remedy needed.”

 Plumb acknowledged that not all of the Brady Bunch stars may share the same memories of their past.